Placing Rate

 Essentiallly, it makes for a great key statistic.

-There really hasn’t been any other measure that has managed to achieve that optimal combination of value and simplicity.
+There really hasn’t been any other measure that has managed to achieve that combination of value and simplicity.

 Still, is it not possible that a bunch of nerds (who play make-believe wars driven by mathematics) would be interested in more tools in the statistical toolbox?